 What is the best time to visit the Old Town of Rhodes and how long does it take to see all the major attractions?

 In my opinion, the Medieval City looks completely different during the day, and at night.
 It’s worth to see the Old Town of Rhodes in both scenes.
 When it comes to the amount of time spent on sightseeing, it all depends on whether you plan to just take a walk through the streets and spend a relaxing evening in one of the nice pubs or restaurants, or if you plan to visit the museums.
-There are a lot of attractions, and it seems to me that if you want to see everything, it is worth to spend a whole day in the Medieval Town.
+There are a lot of attractions and great things to see in the Old Town of Rhodes, and it seems to me that if you want to see everything, it is worth to spend a whole day here.
 It’s also a great idea to visit the Old Town of Rhodes twice and take a walk through the streets without a hurry.

 What are the best things to see in the Old Town of Rhodes?

 I think the best way to discover every place, not just the Old Town of Rhodes, is to put down a map and get wonderfully lost.
 But of course, there are places that it would be a pity not to see.
-Wandering in the Old City, it is worth to see:
+Wandering in the Old City of Rhodes, it is worth to see places such as:

 2. The Palace of the Grand Master – it was originally a Byzantine fortress which later housed the administrative center of the Order of Knights.
 Nowadays the ground floor holds two large exhibits about the city of Rhodes.